Kongduino/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Overview/README.md

 **RAK5005-O** is a WisBlock Base board that connects all **WisBlock** modules together and provides the power supply for attached **WisBlock** modules.

-The **RAK5005-O** has a one slot reserved for WisBlock Core module，four Slot A-D for WisBlock Module and one slot one IO Slot for bigger WisBlock Modules.
-Also, there are also **2.54 mm pitch connectors** for extension interface, such as **I2C**, **UART**, and **GPIO pins**.
+The **RAK5005-O** has one slot reserved for the WisBlock Core module，four slots, A to D, for WisBlock modules and one slot, the IO slot, for bigger WisBlock modules.
+Also, there are **2.54 mm pitch connectors** for extension interfaces, such as **I2C**, **UART**, and **GPIO**.

-For convenience, there is a USB connector for debugging, it is connected directly to MCU’s USB port (if supported).
+For convenience, there is a USB connector for debugging.
+It is connected directly to the MCU’s USB port (if supported).
 The customer can access the internal MCU by connecting to a computer’s USB port directly.
 This USB connector is also used as a battery charging port.

-For each module, a method is designed to connect and fasten the module easily.
-These connectors are **high-speed board to board connector**, they provide signal integrity for each data bus.
-A set of screws are used for attaching the module under the environment with vibrations.
+Each module can be connected and fastened easily and securely.
+These connectors are **high-speed board to board connectors**, they provide signal integrity for each data bus.
+A set of screws are used to secure the module under an environment with vibrations.

-To avoid electromagnetic interference and heating interference, the sensor connectors on the WisBlock Base are designed to be installed on both sides of the PCB.
-Thus a sensor module can be attached either on the top layer or the bottom layer of the WisBlock Base board.
+To avoid electromagnetic and heating interferences, the sensor connectors on the WisBlock Base are designed to be installed on both sides of the PCB.
+Thus a sensor module can be attached either on the top layer or the bottom layer of the WisBlock Base board. heating interferences can also be offset by using a [RAK19005 Sensor Extension Cable](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK19005/Overview/), a 12-cm cable that allows you to connect a sensor away from the base itself, ideal for environment-related sensors.

 **RAK5005-O** is as well the mounting base when you put your solution into a case. **RAK5005-O** has connectors for the following: